Home > Bankruptcy >

 “Bankruptcy is a fresh start for a debtor,” says Catherine Peek McEwen, a Federal Bankruptcy Judge for the Tampa-based Middle District of Florida.
 “That’s the pep talk I give my law students, and to everyone who comes into my courtroom.”

-If all this sounds daunting, or you’re certain you’ll need to be coached up routinely, get with a nonprofit credit counseling agency.
+A successful post-bankruptcy life will involve careful (and realistic) budgeting, prudent spending, diligent earning and investing, keeping your accounts current, and otherwise overseeing an orderly financial house.
+If that sounds daunting, or you’re certain you’ll need to be coached up routinely, get with a nonprofit credit counseling agency.
 There you will find free, no-obligation assistance from professional certified counselors.
 Helping consumers develop an affordable monthly budget is their specialty.

-Once paying bills on time becomes habit, and you maintain modest — or zero — balances on your secured credit card — you will begin to rebuild your credit after bankruptcy, regaining favor with lenders and credit card companies.
+Once paying bills on time becomes a habit, and you maintain modest — or zero — balances on your secured credit card — you will begin to rebuild your credit after bankruptcy, regaining favor with lenders and credit card companies.
 A few years of good practice and your creditors will forget this ever happened.

 Chapter 7 Bankruptcy FAQs